equinor/data-modelling-tool/reset-database.md

    3. Run and create a new secret key: `./reset-db.sh --create-key`
       1. NB: Make sure to set the new key in the Radix secrets for DMSS for the environment you wish to reset.
       2. The new secret key is written to a file named `generated-secret-key.env`
+3. Go to th local DMSS repo and reset changes made to the system.json file (The reset script will change the mongo connection info in this file)

 _Dev URL_
 DMSS_API=<https://dmss-data-modelling-tool-dev.radix.equinor.com>